vikashvverma/machine-learning/mladvanced/Project/Capstone/Proposal/proposal.md

 - Now we have flower dataset for training, validation and testing
 - Load dataset in memory for training, validation and testing.
 - Resize all images to same size and create 4D tensor to be supllied to Keras CNN
-- Use daisy flowers to evaluate the performance of Keras model such as ResNet50 to get the benchmark accuracy.
+- Use a simple CNN or logistic regression model to get the benchmark.
 - We can implement the model in two ways
   - Building a CNN from scratch
     - Create a CNN architecture from Scratch and train the model.
 Save the best model weights during training.